 The right bag

 This is vital for agitation reduction.
-We find ourselves bending over a lot during flights to reach inside the sack at our feet and retrieve multiple items every time one child or another demands a snack, toy, or distraction.
+We find ourselves bending over a lot during flights to reach inside the sack at our feet and retrieve multiple items every time one child or another demands a snack, toy or distraction.
 You need a tote that allows you to access what you need as easily as Mary Poppins.
 Short of a carpet bag, we suggest something shallow, wide, soft and with lots of pockets and less zips.
 It’s an investment to go for a Kate Spade, but see it as an investment in your sanity.
 We love the convenience of magnetic closures on Skip Hop bags, not to mention that dads will happily sport them too (no pink flowers here!), and LeSportSac has waterproof, ripstop and foldable bags suitable for all occasions.

 Plane and seat selection

 You don’t always have the luxury to pick and choose your aircraft due to time, cost and route.
-But if there is room to move, then move to more room by selecting an A380 flight.
+But if there is the chance to go for an A380 flight, take it!
 The stairs on these aircraft come in handy for toddlers who want to practise their walking skills.
 It’s a bit boring for you, but at least they’ll be smiling and not crying.
 The flipside is, if there is another aircraft running on the same route at a similar time, you may want to opt for that instead as it’s likely it will be less popular than the A380 flight and you may have the chance to stretch out on a few more seats.
+Decisions…

 The mere act of having something to unwrap adds instant appeal to humdrum items.
 Cover colouring books, sticker pads and trinkets with cute wrapping paper and ribbons and issue these tokens throughout the flight when food, movies and familiar toys just don’t cut it anymore.
 Instant smiles and excitement!
 If you get the chance before the flight, pop into our easy guide to making quiet and busy books, and whip one up for the journey.

 Pull ’em up